ngs-docs/angus/dammit_annotation.md

 ## Transrate

 [Transrate](http://hibberdlab.com/transrate/getting_started.html) serves two main purposes.
 It can compare two assemblies to see how similar they are.
 Or, it can give you a score which represents proportion of input reads that provide positive support for the assembly.
-We will use transrate to get a score for the assembly.
-Use the trimmed reads.
-For a further explanation of metrics and how to run the reference-based transrate, see the [documentation](http://hibberdlab.com/transrate/metrics.html) and the paper by [Smith-Unna et al. 2016](http://genome.cshlp.org/content/early/2016/06/01/gr.196469.115).
+Today, we will use transrate to compare two assemblies.
+To get a transrate score, we would need to use the trimmed reads, which takes a long time.
+For a further explanation of metrics and how to get a transrate score, see the [documentation](http://hibberdlab.com/transrate/metrics.html) and the paper by [Smith-Unna et al. 2016](http://genome.cshlp.org/content/early/2016/06/01/gr.196469.115).

 ### Install Transrate